playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 </table>
 ```

-Where `th` acts as a heading data item and `td` acts as a bit of data on a given row and column.
+Where `th` acts as a heading data item, and `td` acts as a bit of data on a given row and column.

 Let's refactor our file list to use this DOM layout: